Starting collecting your Butlin's Skegness Memorabilia with eBay, have a look at these items below

 Mr Brook's son is on the left, and Alice (Mrs Brooks) is on the far right in the red dress.

-Permission was given to Mark and Butlins Memorabilia website from Gillian, to show his wonderful Butlin's story.
-Any stories and photos shown on this page are not owned by me and are owned by those who shared them.
-Please do not ask for their details as I will not share anything with you as I do not hold their details and it's not my place to give them away if I did.
+Permission has been given by Gillian to Mark and Butlins Memorabilia website to show his wonderful Butlin's story.
+All stories and photos shown on this site do not belong to me and belong to those who have shared them with me.
+Please do not ask for their details as I will not share anything with you as I don't hold their details and it is not my place to give them away if I did.